PapersOfMathieuNls/phd-thesis/01_intro.md

 2. Online and incremental clone detection at commit-time (Chapter 5):
 Code clones appear when developers reuse code with little to no modification to the original code.
 Studies have shown that clones can account for about 7% to 50% of the code in a given software system [@Baker; @StephaneDucasse].
-Nevertheless, clones are considered a bad practice in software development since they may introduce new bugs in code [@Juergens2009].
+Nevertheless, introduction of new software clones is to be controlled as they may introduce new bugs in code [@Juergens2009].
 If a bug is discovered in one segment of the code that has been copied and pasted several times, then the developers will have to remember the places where this segment has been reused to fix the bug in each place.
 In this research, we present PRECINCT (PREventing Clones INsertion at Commit-Time) that focuses on preventing the insertion of clones at commit-time, i.e., before they reach the central code repository.
 PRECINCT is an online clone detection technique that relies on the use of pre-commit hooks capabilities of modern source code version control systems.

 3. An approach for preventing bug insertion at commit-time using clone detection and dependency analysis (Chapter 6):